Simple and Optimal Sublinear Algorithms for Mean Estimation: Geometric Median-of-Means and Gradient Descent

 where the first inequality holds because projecting the gradient onto any direction only decreases the norm.
-Conversely, the contribution given by bad empirical means to the gradient norm is at most
+Conversely, the contribution given by bad sample means to the gradient norm is at most

 where the inequality follows from the upper-bound on the number of \emph{bad} means when $\cE$ holds and the triangle inequality.
 Part (a) follows by combining both bounds: We have, due to the triangle inequality, an overall lower bound on the norm of the gradient of